Get,

 Can we consider sabudana as a complete food?

-No, sabudana cannot be considered as a complete food.
+No, sabudana cannot be considered a complete food.
 Sabudana provides a large quantity of starch but low amounts of iron, vitamins, calcium, and fibre.
-However, you can overcome these deficiencies by combining it with other ingredients such as dairy products, vegetables and nuts to make sabudana preparations.5,11
+However, you can overcome these deficiencies by combining it with other ingredients such as dairy products, vegetables and nuts to make sabudana preparations.

 Does sabudana cause constipation?

 No, sabudana is light to digest.
-It helps to reduce the symptoms of weak digestion, and it rather prevents constipation.3,12 More studies are needed to explore the effect.
+It helps to reduce the symptoms of weak digestion, and it rather prevents constipation.
+More studies are needed to explore the effect.

 Does sabudana help to lose weight?

 Yes, sabudana has low-fat content.
-Thus, it is good for people who are on a diet and trying to lose weight.3 However no scientific evidence is available to validate this benefit of sabudana.
+Thus, it is good for people who are on a diet and trying to lose weight.
+However, no scientific evidence is available to validate this benefit of sabudana.

 Can we eat sabudana khichdi during pregnancy?

 Yes, sabudana is a good source of energy, easy to digest, and prevents constipation.
 It is a rich source of carbohydrates and has a cooling effect on the body.
 Sabudana khichdi with vegetables and peanuts makes it a good health food option for pregnant women.
-However, several compounds present in sabudana may result in hypothyroidism, so one must take advice from the doctor before including it in the diet during pregnancy.3,5,8,11 Consult your gynecologist before adding anything into your diet.
+However, several compounds present in sabudana may result in hypothyroidism, so one must take advice from the doctor before including it in the diet during pregnancy.
+Consult your gynaecologist before adding anything to your diet.

 Can we add sabudana to weaning diets?

 Yes, we can add sabudana to weaning diets.
 Sabudana does not interfere with the digestion of proteins and fats present in weaning diets, and it is a remarkably efficient source of energy.
-It is important to process it properly before use for safe consumption and be sure to buy from a reliable source so as to ensure that industrial processing may have eliminated its possible hydrocyanic acid content.
+It is important to process it properly before use for safe consumption, and be sure to buy from a reliable source so as to ensure that industrial processing has eliminated its possible hydrocyanic acid content.
 Sabudana is a poor source of proteins, vitamins and minerals.
-Hence, ensure to regularly add these nutrients in the weaning diet in nutritionally adequate amounts.5,12 Consult your doctor before adding anything into diet for weaning babies.
+Hence, ensure to regularly add these nutrients in the weaning diet in nutritionally adequate amounts.
+Consult your doctor before adding anything to the diet for weaning babies.

 1. Krishnakumar, T., Sajeev, M. S., Raju, S., A. Giri, N., Pradeepika, C., Kumaran, V. S., &Bansode, V. (2019).
 Engineering Properties of Different Commercial Grades of Sago (Sabudana).
 Current Journal of Applied Science and Technology, October, 1–12. https://doi.org/10.9734/cjast/2019/v38i330358